Getting an airplane ready for takeoff is similar to keeping a business running, believe it or not.

 Like an airline, your business is heavily reliant on technicians to ensure all parts of the workplace are fully operational.
 This person is accountable for keeping day-to-day operations up and running, clients happy, and employees productive.
 Much like a pilot, your CEO is in command.
-However, it’s your IT support that ensures the business flies every day.
+However, it’s your IT support and validation that ensures the business flies every day.

 Getting an airplane prepared for takeoff and landing is a big responsibility.
 There are hundreds of parts that need to be checked to ensure that the machine – whether it’s an airplane or business-critical system – are well-maintained and ready for flight.

 The mechanic needs to have the right technical expertise to know when something is not right, and how to fix it.
 This technical position holds a high degree of accountability.
-Failure in any one of the hundreds of parts of the corporate or aviation machine means there’s no take off, customer needs aren’t being met, and employees aren’t able to perform their jobs.
+Failure in any one of the hundreds of parts of the corporate or aviation machine means there’s no takeoff, customer needs aren’t being met, and employees aren’t able to perform their jobs.
 If one part is out of line, operations stop, and your business isn’t working.
 In both industries, technicians are crucial in ensuring systems are ready, and operations are running smoothly.